AWS EC2 Dedicated Host vs Dedicated Instances

 • Dedicated Hosts provide visibility and the option to control how you place your instances on a specific, physical server.
 This enables you to deploy instances using configurations that help address corporate compliance and regulatory requirements.

-• Dedicated Hosts allow using existing per-socket, per-core, or per-VM software licenses, including Windows Server, Microsoft SQL Server, SUSE, and Linux Enterprise Server.
+• Dedicated Hosts allow using existing per-socket, per-core, or per-VM software licenses, including Windows Server, Microsoft SQL Server, SUSE Linux Enterprise Server, Red Hat Enterprise Linux, or other software licenses that are bound to VMs, sockets, or physical cores.

 • Dedicated Host is also integrated with AWS License Manager, a service that helps you manage your software licenses, including Microsoft Windows Server and Microsoft SQL Server licenses.